 6. Under the Dashboard

 You might not see a device under the dashboard, but it’s a good idea to look for any suspicious wires there.
 You’re going to have to remove some pieces of the underside of your dash, so if you’re unsure, have your mechanic look here and remove any devices they find.
+While you are looking under your dashboard, don’t forget to check your glove box, under the seats, and under the floor mats.
+If your antique car includes an ashtray, look there, too.

 7. Your Hatchback and/or Trunk